knowsys/rulewerk/README.md

 * **vlog4j-owlapi**: support for converting rules from OWL ontology, loaded with the OWL API
 * **vlog4j-client**: stand-alone application that builds a [command-line client](https://github.com/knowsys/vlog4j/wiki/Standalone-client) for VLog4j.

-The released packages use vlog4j-base, which packages system-dependent binaries for Linux, MacOS, and Windows, and should work out of the box with current versions of these systems.
+The released packages use vlog4j-base, which packages system-dependent binaries for Linux, macOS, and Windows, and should work out of the box with current versions of these systems (for linux, you will need at least libstdc++-v3.4.22; for macOS, you will need at least macOS 10.14).
 In case of problems, or if you are using the current development version, own binaries can be compiled as follows:

 * Run [build-vlog-library.sh](https://github.com/knowsys/vlog4j/blob/master/build-vlog-library.sh) or execute the commands in this file manually.
 This will compile a local jar file on your system, copy it to ```./vlog4j-core/lib/jvlog-local.jar```, and install the new jar locally in Maven in place of the distributed version of vlog4j-base.
 * Run ```mvn install``` to test if the setup works

 Documentation
 -------------